 George II: King and Elector By Andrew C. Thompson, 2011, Yale University Press

 Julia Herdman writes historical fiction that puts women to the fore.
-Her latest book Sinclair, Tales of Tooley Street Vol. 1. is Available on Amazon – Paperback £10.99 Kindle £2.29 Also available on:
+Her latest book Sinclair, Tales of Tooley Street Vol. 1. is Available on Amazon – Paperback £10.99 and on Kindle.

 Also available on: